 - Not as many customization options

-SportsDog’s Field Collar was created specifically for stubborn dogs and as long as you keep your Pitbull close by, it’ll do an excellent job of keeping your dog in line.
+SportsDog’s Yard Collar was created specifically for stubborn dogs and as long as you keep your Pitbull close by, it’ll do an excellent job of keeping your dog in line.
 Just remember that your range is much shorter here, so you’ll need to start pressing that button sooner to keep your dog at your heel.

 Just like the Hound Hunter, the SportDog Yard collar also allows for you to purchase different contact points, allowing you to pick the one that fits your dog.
-You can also quickly select a stimulation level from 7 options, and there are training options for vibration and tone as well if you’d prefer to use those.
+You can also quickly select a stimulation level from 8 options, and there are training options for vibration and tone as well if you’d prefer to use those.

 Over all, this collar is an excellent value and provides premium quality without the premium price tag.
-If you’re willing to forgo a few features, then this is one of the Best Shock Collar for a Pitbull on a budget.
+If you’re willing to forgo a few features, then this is one of the Best Shock Collars for Pitbulls when you’re on a tight budget.